anderkve/FYS3150/book/parallelization/using_openmp.md

 ```
 In an ideal world, the speed up is *p*.

 It's natural to wonder *how many threads will give the optimal speedup?* Modern processors use computing units called **cores**.
-Many of these support **hyper-threading**, which means that each core yield two threads.
-A rule-of-thumb is to use the maximum number of thread supported (i.e twice the number of cores, if the cpu supports hyper-threading).
+Many of these support **hyper-threading**, which typically means that each core yield two threads.
+A rule-of-thumb is to use the maximum number of threads supported (i.e twice the number of cores, if the cpu supports hyper-threading).
 However, it's wise to perform a performance analysis for you specific program, measure the speedup as a function of number of threads and decide based on the results you obtain.